Before I Kill You, Mr. Bond

-Before I Kill You, Mr. Bond is a card game designed by James Ernest and published by Cheapass Games.
-Players take the roles of supervillains in a spy movie, capturing superspies (including "Mr. Bond") and taunting them.
+Before I Kill You, Mr. Bond is a card game designed by James Ernest and published by Cheapass Games in 1996.
+Players take the roles of supervillains in a spy movie, capturing superspies (originally including one named "Bond") and taunting them.
 Other players can foil the taunts by playing another taunt with a letter that corresponds to the first taunt.
 If this happens, the superspy escapes and destroys the fortress of the player attempting to kill him.

-In 2000, following a cease and desist order from Metro-Goldwyn-Mayer, the game was taken out of print.
-It was reissued in 2004 as James Ernest's Totally Renamed Spy Game with a 110-card deck, double the size of the deck in the original game.
+In 2001, following a cease and desist order from Metro-Goldwyn-Mayer, the game was taken off the market.
+The winning entry of a contest to rename the game was What Part of ‘Doctor No’ Don’t You Understand?, but for legal reasons this could also not be used as the game's title.
+Instead the game was reissued in 2004 as James Ernest's Totally Renamed Spy Game with a 110-card deck, double the size of the deck in the original game.

-In October 2015, Cheapass Games announced via Kickstarter that they would be releasing a new version of the game, titled Before I Kill You, Mister Spy.
-It was released in 2016 and returned to the original 55-card deck size of the original game.
+In 2016 a new version of the game was released under the title Before I Kill You, Mister Spy, which returned to the 55-card deck size of the original game.